101 Fun Things to Do at Home During Lockdown (Free Printable List)

 - Create an uplifting playlist on Spotify or Youtube – here is my Uplifting Playlist on Spotify

-- Learn a new skill – check out Skillshare for TONS of online courses.
-Or for free stuff, YouTube is a great place to look for tutorials!
-Use that new skill to start a side hustle!
-Why not use SVGs from Design Bundles to create products to sell online, or give to friends and family!
+- Learn a new skill – check out Skillshare for tons of online courses.
+For free learning, YouTube is a great place to look for tutorials!
+Why not use that new skill to start a side hustle?
+You could use SVGs from Design Bundles to create products to sell online, or give to friends and family!

-- Create a mood board or vision board – grab some old magazines, a piece of cardboard (the side of a box will do!), some glue, and a pair of scissors and find inspirational images and quotes and stick them in place.
+- Create a mood board or vision board – grab some old magazines, a piece of cardboard (the side of a box will do!), some glue, and a pair of scissors, and find inspirational images and quotes and stick them in place.
+You can make digital mood boards too using apps like Canva.

-- Paint or draw something – there are lots of step-by-step guides online teaching you how to draw
+- Paint or draw something – there are lots of step-by-step guides online teaching you how to draw.
+Search for Bob Ross’ Joy of Painting on YouTube.

 - Start a Journal – whether it is a bullet journal, an art journal, or just an old-fashioned diary to jot down your thoughts.